sematext/docs/docs/integration/hbase.md

 ** How do I enable JMX in HBase **

 Please see [HBase Metrics](http://hbase.apache.org/metrics.html) page for instructions.

-** Do I need to add a separate SPM Application for each HBase server/node I want to monitor **
+** Do I need to add a separate Monitoring App for each HBase server/node I want to monitor **

-No, one Application is enough.
-Think of an SPM "Application" as a "HBase Cluster".
-Thus, to monitor N HBase servers that belong to the same cluster you would create just a single SPM Application and use its Token in SPM configuration file on all HBase servers that are a part of this cluster.
+No, one App is enough.
+To monitor N HBase servers that belong to the same cluster create just a single Monitoring App and use its Token in the agent configuration file on all HBase servers that are a part of the same cluster.
+See [App Guide](https://sematext.com/docs/guide/app-guide/) for more info.

 ** Why don't some HBase metrics graphs have any data **